ntpt7921/CompArch_Extra_Project/documentation_description/introduction.md

 ```

 We will need to store the state of each position within the board.
 As such, the 2-dimensional array
 `piece_position` will be used.
-The array will be indexed by column-major order (column first,
+The array will be indexed by row-major order (row first, then
-then row).
+column).

 Each column will have a stack of piece with a certain height.
 We need to store this height so that
 finding the top of the stack is easy.
 Stack height is stored in a array `column_height` (which